getBoolean/mkw-time-trial-tracker/README.md

 ### Step 2: Prefer prebuilt release (no build needed)

-1. Optional (recommended): install the included fast module wheel from the `wheelhouse/` folder (run these from the extracted folder).
+1. Optional (recommended): install the included binaries from the `wheelhouse/` folder for faster image generation (run these from the extracted folder).
    - Windows (PowerShell):

      ```powershell